hadcl4/Thunder/README.md

 The `config.cfg` file tells Thunder what theme to use.

 The `configs` folder contains individual configs for each game, for example if a game needs a special environment variable to function properly or needs you to fake a higher profile OpenGL to run.
+Just know this feature isn't available yet, and is being tracked at issue #1.

 The `page.cfg` file keeps track of if you want Thunder to be fullscreen or not.